cometa-rocks/cometa_documentation/docs/user/cometa_features.md

 - Custom validation options
 - AI-powered test automation
 > [!TIP]
-> Watch our [video tutorial](https://www.loom.com/share/1d5cdb0681ab46308ddf96de0b824e10?sid=5cb1df8b-04ac-4dcd-96e5-47e2a96565b6) to see Testing using AI Agent in action!
+> Watch the video [video tutorial](https://www.loom.com/share/1d5cdb0681ab46308ddf96de0b824e10?sid=5cb1df8b-04ac-4dcd-96e5-47e2a96565b6) to see Testing using AI Agent in action!
 Also check [video tutorial](https://www.youtube.com/watch?v=QQf6nrAP-Sw) for more on Automation!
 > *(Right-click to open in new tab)*

 <details>